Shah Hussain Shah

 Shah Hussain Shah (8 June 1993, London) is a Pakistani judoka.
 Shah competes in the men's -100 kg division.
 As of July 2014, he is based in Japan.

-Shah Hussain received the honour to bear Pakistan flag at Rio Olympics.
-Shah represented Pakistan in 2018 Asian Games where he won a bronze medal in -100 kg division.
+He made history by becoming the first Pakistani judoka to qualify for the Olympic Games, representing Pakistan at both the 2016 and 2020 Summer Olympics.

 Family

 Shah is the son of former Pakistani Olympic boxer, Hussain Shah, who won the country's first Olympic boxing medal, a bronze at the 1988 Summer Olympics in Seoul, Korea.

 Career

-Shah won a bronze at the Asian Judo Championships.
-He has also participated in the South Asian Games where he won 2 gold medas.

-2014

-At the 2014 Commonwealth Games in Glasgow he was beaten in the finals of the -100 kg division by Scotland's Euan Burton.

-2016

-Shah represented Pakistan in 2016 Summer Olympics in Rio de Janeiro, Brazil.
-He is the first Judoka from Pakistan to be qualified in Olympic Games.
+Shah Hussain Shah won two bronze medals at the Asian Judo Championships and two gold medals at the South Asian Games.
+At the 2014 Commonwealth Games in Glasgow, Shah narrowly lost to Scotland's Euan Burton in the -100 kg division finals, securing a silver medal.
+He added another bronze medal to his collection at the 2022 Commonwealth Games.
+A trailblazer for Pakistan, Shah made history by becoming the first judoka from the country to qualify for the Olympic Games, representing Pakistan at both the 2016 Summer Olympics in Rio de Janeiro, Brazil and the 2020 Summer Olympics in Tokyo, Japan.